Okerew/Neural-Web/README.md

 ### Example

-Example of the training can be seen in the MacOS\Arm/neural_web.m file in int main or if you are not familiar with metal 86\64/CPU/neural_web64.c and 86\64/CUDA/neural_web.cu
+Example of the training can be seen in the MacOS\Arm/neural_web.m file in int main or if you are not familiar with metal.

 ## Needed information

+The metal version is more experimental in the sense of the structure of the int main function while although the pybindings version is a conversion of c code from the metal version to cpp for pybindings you should use it if you want to actually do something serious with the neural web architecture.

 You can call ./process {dataset} to load a dataset.